nfo94/asyncio-basics/README.md

 ![concurrency](./concurrency.png)

+📌 Process:

+📌 Thread:

+📌 I/O bound:

+📌 CPU bound:

+📌 Concurrency:

+📌 Parallelism:

+📌 GIL:

+📌 Because of Python's GIL, we still won't have a process running more than one thread at the same time, since the threads needs to acquire the GIL one at a time.

 📌 The **event loop** is a core concept in asynchronous programming, a design pattern, acting as the central executor in an asyncio-based application.
 It manages and distributes the execution of different tasks, allowing for asynchronous tasks and callbacks to be executed, network IO operations